ejlly/boids/README.md

 ![Alt Text](https://user-images.githubusercontent.com/96349904/192848075-afb932de-900c-47ed-8848-191f42e87acb.gif)

+This is my first OpenGL project, done with help from the openGL tutorial : https://learnopengl.com
 # Principle

 We simulate boids in a 3D environment.
 This is based on the model made by Craig W. Reynolds (https://en.wikipedia.org/wiki/Boids).